Taking a step towards healing in a relationship is a radical act of courage.

 I applaud your resilience and strength in continuing to move towards connection.
 Let me help you find your way back to each other, find new ways of connecting, by increasing awareness and understanding of self, your partner, and the relationship.

-My desire is to help couples find their way back to each other.
-I want to help you see what you love about the other person, quirks and all.
+Many clients specifically seek me out for couples therapy.
+I want to help couples find their way back to each other by seeing (again) what you love about the other person, quirks and all.
 We will dive into your love story and uncover how things went off-script.
 Together, we will talk about what hurts, where you get stuck as a couple, and explore ways of being in a relationship that offers more support, connection, and love.

 I stand on the shoulders of wise and compassionate healers.
 My deep gratitude to the following people who have shaped me as a clinician and a human: